FRANCIS KENNETH CARVERTelephone: 01473 273621 Mobile: 07734 592693

 "Long Term Video Blogging" at Vlog Europe 2005, Amsterdam

-"Storytelling and the Design of Software" accepted for Storytelling 2018, Ipswich
+"Storytelling and the Design of Software" Storytelling 2018, Ipswich

 Template Engines and Template Languages for Dynamic Page Generation, Suffolk Developers Group, March 2018